Commandos Military Unit: Recent operations

-The regiment has been quite active in recent years.
-In 2003, troops were deployed to support NATO operations in the Republic of Macedonia during the Kosovo conflict; a 13-man detachment was deployed to Afghanistan as part of Polish support for Operation Enduring Freedom (OEF).
-In 2006, they had charge of protecting the Polski Kontyngent Wojskowy (Polish Military Contingent) in Pakistan which helped in technical rescue after the Pakistan earthquake.
-Until 2008, the unit had deployed a 56-man company to Iraq (Iraq War) as part of the Multinational Division Central-South in Diwaniyah.
+Squadron B was deployed to Iraq (Iraq War) as part of the Multinational Division Central-South in Diwaniyah.
 Soldiers fought together with the 5th SFG ODA and were fighting and leading special operations throughout Afghanistan, including the Kandahar Province.
-Since 2010 JWK compound formed ISAF SOF Task Force 50 which perform special operations like capturing JPEL's, Special Reconnaissance, FID.
+Since 2010 Squadron B of JWK compound formed ISAF SOF Task Force 50 which perform special operations like capturing JPEL's, Special Reconnaissance, FID.
 TF-50 soldiers are operating in Ghazni Province and Paktika (War in Afghanistan).
 In 2016, JW Komandosów was tasked with training the elite Ukrainian 1st Battalion, 79th Airborne-Assault Brigade, whose soldiers were nicknamed Cyborgs for their famous defense of Donetsk airport in 2014.

 Uniform

 Like all units subordinated to COS-DKWS, JWK personnel wear a MultiCam or Suez (Poland's own version of MultiCam developed around 2007, no longer issued and currently being phased out) uniform while in garrison.
 For various reasons, they may also wear civilian clothing.
 Soldiers may also wear a distinctive dark green beret with a badge depicting the Eagle of the Polish Special Forces, though it is not mandatory except for a formal ceremony or with the dress uniform.
 Apart from Command personnel, all other personnel wear uniforms and berets that bear no name or rank so as to conceal and protect their identities.
 Civilian haircuts and facial hairs are authorized to help soldiers blend-in with the rest of the population.
 Every soldier serving in a combat capacity within the unit has a nickname used to refer to him when in a public environment.